The Vanderpump Hotel Las Vegas: Bill's Gamblin' Hall and Saloon (2007–2013)

 Harrah's acquisition of the Barbary Coast was finalized in February 2007, and the property was placed under the same management team as the Imperial Palace, a nearby property owned by Harrah's.
 The company temporarily closed the Barbary Coast's casino portion on February 27, 2007, around 2:00 a.m.
 New management replaced casino chips and rearranged table games during the closure.

 A low-key reopening took place at 2:00 p.m. on March 1, 2007, with the entire property renamed as Bill's Gamblin' Hall and Saloon, in honor of company founder Bill Harrah.
 Management expected Bill's to eventually become part of Harrah's master plan for the area.
 Industry experts strongly believed that Harrah's would eventually demolish Bill's for redevelopment.

 Harrah's was renamed as Caesars Entertainment a few years after the opening of Bill's.
 In October 2012, Caesars announced plans to renovate Bill's and to add a rooftop pool and nightclub, overlooking the Las Vegas Strip.
 Victor Drai, who operated a restaurant and nightclub at Bill's, would also operate the new rooftop attraction.
 Caesars CEO Gary Loveman said, "Due to some remarkable foresight, the top of this building was built structurally so it can hold something very heavy on top without additional structural work."

 In November 2012, Caesars secured $187 million to finance its renovation plans, which would require the closing of Bill's.
 Prior to its closure, the property had been known for its folksy atmosphere and cheap amenities.

-The Cromwell (2014–present)
+The Cromwell (2014–2026)

 Bill's closed on February 4, 2013, for a year-long renovation.
 The property would be renamed and converted into a luxury boutique hotel.
 A month after the closure, Caesars announced that the property would reopen under the name Gansevoort Las Vegas, through a partnership with the New York-based Gansevoort Hotel Group.
 The project would fulfill Gansevoort's long-time goal of entering the Las Vegas market.
 Caesars would operate the property, and Gansevoort would provide design and marketing help.
 W.A.
 Richardson Builders served as the general contractor.